aumcode/nfx/README.md

 Runs/Builds:  **.NET 4.5+**, **Mono 3.x+** as of 2017/06; .NET **Core 2** planned Aug 2017

 [<img src="https://ci.appveyor.com/api/projects/status/github/aumcode/nfx?svg=true" alt="Project Badge" width="200">](https://ci.appveyor.com/project/itadapter/nfx/history)

 [Documentation http://nfxlib.com](http://nfxlib.com)

+## Framework/Platform Roadmap:

+ **.NET Core** - as of 06/2017 we are working on a 100% native support of .NET Core 2.x+.
+We are NOT going to support Core <2.x as it lacks proper serialization mechanisms.
+We expect to fully support .NET Core in Nov 2017.
+ **.NET Framework** - we will keep the support of classic .NET Framework 4.5+.

+## About NFX

 NFX is a modern .NET full stack framework designed for building **cloud** and **on-premises** apps.
 It is written in C# and runs on a CLR machine.